Duty of Care in Illinois Injury Cases Explained

 When Does a Duty of Care Not Exist?

-The law does not say you owe a duty to everyone, everywhere, for everything.
+The law doesn’t say you owe a duty to everyone, everywhere, for everything.
 There are limits.

-• No real legal relationship: If a stranger halfway across town makes a harmless mistake that does not affect you, there is no duty toward you.
+• No real legal relationship: If a stranger halfway across the state makes a mistake that doesn’t touch your life, they owe you no duty.

-• Harm is not reasonably foreseeable: If a store sells jars of pickles and a person has an unusual fear of pickles, has a panic attack, and blames the store, that kind of harm is generally too strange and unforeseeable to create a duty.
+• Harm is too strange to foresee: If a store sells pickles and a customer has an unusual fear of pickles, panics, and gets hurt, that harm is too unforeseeable to create a duty of care.

-• Criminal trespassers: In many situations, someone who is trespassing may have fewer protections.
-If someone breaks into your home, trips over shoes in your hallway, and gets hurt, they usually cannot turn around and sue you.
+• Criminal trespassers: Someone who breaks into your home and trips over shoes in your hallway usually can’t turn around and sue you for the injury.

 What Is “Reasonable Care” and Who Decides?

-Duty of care and reasonable care go together.
-The duty tells you that you must be careful.
+Duty of care tells you that you must be careful.
 Reasonable care describes how careful you must be.
+It’s not perfection.
+It’s not superhuman effort.
+It’s the care that an ordinary, thoughtful person would take in the same situation.

-In an Illinois case, the judge explains the law, but the jury usually decides what “reasonable care” means in the specific situation.
-They are asked to think about what an ordinary careful person would have done in the same situation—not a superhero, not a perfect robot, just a sensible, careful person.
+In an Illinois case, the judge explains the law to the jury, but the jury decides what “reasonable care” means in your specific situation.
+They’re asked to imagine themselves in the defendant’s shoes and ask: What would I have done?

 • How serious was the risk of harm?

-• How easy would it have been to avoid the risk?
+• How easy would it have been to prevent?

-• Did the person break a safety rule, policy, or law?
+• Did the person break a safety rule, law, or company policy?

 • Did they ignore warnings, complaints, or obvious dangers?

-For professionals and facilities—like surgeons, truck drivers, or nursing homes—the “reasonable care” standard may be tied to written rules, regulations, or industry guidelines that spell out minimum safety steps.
+For professionals—surgeons, truck drivers, nursing home administrators—the standard of reasonable care is often tied to written rules, licensing regulations, or industry guidelines that spell out minimum safety steps.
+When a professional violates those standards, it becomes strong evidence of breach.

 What Is a Breach of the Duty of Care?

-• A driver is texting or painting her nails while driving and rear-ends a stopped car.
+• A driver texts while driving and rear-ends a stopped car.

-• A truck driver runs over hours-of-service limits, drives while exhausted, and drifts across the center line.
+• A truck driver ignores hours-of-service limits, drives exhausted, and drifts across the center line into oncoming traffic.

-• A doctor operates while impaired by drugs or alcohol.
+• A doctor performs surgery while impaired by drugs or alcohol.

-• A nursing home ignores repeated falls and leaves a resident unassisted, leading to a broken hip.
+• A nursing home ignores repeated falls and leaves a resident unassisted, leading to a broken hip that starts a decline toward death.

-• A store knows its front steps are broken but never repairs them or warns customers.
+• A store knows its front steps are broken but never repairs them or puts up a warning sign.

 Can You Also Be at Fault and Still Recover in Illinois?

 Yes.
-Illinois follows a rule called “modified comparative fault.”
-You can still recover money even if you made a mistake—unless you are more than 50% at fault.
+Illinois has a rule called “modified comparative fault” that allows you to recover even if you made a mistake—as long as you weren’t more than 50% at fault.

 • You can recover damages if you are 50% or less at fault.